peterhost/peterhost.github.com/_posts/2012-07-22-Google-Search-Bookmarklets.markdown

-I guess you know what bookmarklets are (basically, a local anonymous javascript function launched by clicking/touching/licking a bookmark wich URL, or here rather URI begins with `javascript:` and which executes itself in the current environment of the loaded page/DOM).
+I guess you know what bookmarklets are (basically, a local anonymous javascript function launched by clicking/touching/licking a bookmark which URL, or here rather URI, begins with `javascript:` and which executes itself in the current environment of the loaded page/DOM).

 Here are some tools you can use to ease the process :